-It's possible to visit a sumo stable to watch a practice for free © Lottie Davies / Lonely Planet
+It's possible to visit a sumo stable to watch wrestlers practice for free © Lottie Davies / Lonely Planet

 No need to resort to industrial espionage: at Toyota’s public showroom, Mega Web you can test drive prototypes of the automaker’s Winglet – a Segway-like personal mobility vehicle.
-And for the latest in plumbing, check out the showcase at Toto, creators of the 'Washlet' automated toilet seat/bidet.
+At METoA Ginza, check out the latest technologies on display from Mitsubishi Electric.